 These unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP") and pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC"), for the presentation of interim financial information.
 Accordingly, certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. GAAP have been condensed, or omitted, pursuant to such rules and regulations.
 The condensed consolidated balance sheet at December 31, 2014, has been derived from the audited consolidated financial statements at that date but does not include all disclosures required for the annual financial statements and should be read in conjunction with our audited consolidated financial statements and notes thereto included as part of our Annual Report on Form 10-K for the year ended December 31, 2014.
+Unless otherwise indicated, all dollar amounts included in these notes to the financial statements are in thousands.

-In management's opinion, the condensed consolidated financial statements reflect all adjustments (including reclassifications and normal recurring adjustments) necessary to present fairly the financial position at June 30, 2015, and results of operations and cash flows for all periods presented.
+In management's opinion, the condensed consolidated financial statements reflect all adjustments (including reclassifications and normal recurring adjustments) necessary to present fairly the financial position at September 30, 2015, and results of operations and cash flows for all periods presented.
 The interim results presented are not necessarily indicative of results that can be expected for a full year.
 The condensed consolidated financial statements include the accounts of the Company and our wholly-owned subsidiaries.
 All intercompany accounts and transactions have been eliminated in consolidation.